thosoo/llama-copilot-proxy/README.md

 **Tool-calling fails with `key 'parameters' not found`**
 - Confirm that your model and server support OpenAI function calling format.
 - Ensure all tools in the payload have a `parameters` object (the proxy auto-patches this, but malformed requests may still fail).
-- Use the test suite (`node test/inject-capabilities.test.js`) to verify JSON minification and tool schema patching.

 **Streaming responses are not received**
 - Check that the proxy sets `text/event-stream` headers and flushes them immediately.